 Since opinions about competition are segregated into 10 categories, it is a bit more complicated to draw differences, if any.
-Nevertheless, Table 2 below shows that Blacks are more inclined .than Asians and Whites to answer that competition is good as are also more inclined to think that competition is harmful.
+Nevertheless, Table 2 below shows that Blacks are more inclined than Asians and Whites to answer that competition is good as are also more inclined to think that competition is harmful.

-Table 2 Feelings about Competition Different Ethnic Groups

-Ethnic Competition is good 2 3 4 5 6 7 8 9 Competition is Harmful

-Asians 16% 15% 19% 13% 17% 7% 4% 4% 2% 2%

-Black 28% 13% 11% 10% 13% 7% 4% 5% 3% 6%
+Table 2Feelings about CompetitionDifferent Ethnic Groups Ethnic Competition is good 2 3 4 5 6 7 8 9 Competition is Harmful Asians 16% 15% 19% 13% 17% 7% 4% 4% 2% 2% Black 28% 13% 11% 10% 13% 7% 4% 5% 3% 6%

-White 20% 13% 15% 13% 16% 7% 5% 5% 3% 4%

-The fourth wave of the WVS also collects socio-demographic data of each individual which I use as control variables.
+The fourth wave of the WVS also collects socio-demographic data of each individual which are used as control variables.
 These include whether the respondent is female or male, his/her years of age, self-reported education level, employment status, income level and social class.
 Education is a categorical variable ranging from level 1 (no formal education) to level 9 (university education with degree), level 1 being the omitted (reference) category.
-As previous empirical studies show, more educated individuals tend to be happier (e.g. Di Tella, MacCulloch and Oswald (2001)).
+As previous empirical studies show, more educated individuals tend to be happier (e.g. Di Tella, MacCulloch and Oswald (2001))xxx.